Finding The Right Class Can Be A Challenge!

 What am I hoping to achieve from a yoga class?
 Stress relief & relaxation?
 Get toned?

 What season of my life am I in?
 Pregnant -prenatal, recuperating from illness or injury, restorative, premenopausal or thérapeutique classes?
 Classical or contemporary yoga?

 Do you want postural class without spiritualism, nuances, and phraséologies?

-Perhaps a Christian alternative to classical yoga?
+Perhaps an alternative to classical yoga?

-Are on-line classes an option?
+Are online classes or home practice an option?

 “I looked forward to the moments of reflection between postures where I could be in my space and also in my class.
 I enjoyed the pauses between asanas when I could be still, focus on my breath, scan my body for any discomfort or tightness, bask in the sensations, tingling, and warmth of the previous posture, or simply visualize the following posture in the series.”

 This style of hatha yoga, Sivananda, which focusses on one pose at a time with rests in between each movement, met my needs.
 It was a welcomed change from the fast-paced aerobic classes I was doing then and a sheer blessing to participate in.
 Today, at 53 years of age, I sincerely appreciate this mindful style of yoga.
 I am kinder to my body now, listen to it more and hope to maintain my present state of well-being into my 90`s!
 The Sivananda approach works for me!